Refill RX Pharmacy, Inc. v Global Liberty Ins. Co. of NY (2019 NY Slip Op 51702(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Odessa Kennedy, J.), entered August 22, 2017.
-The order denied defendant’s motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Richard J. Montelione, J.), entered September 29, 2017.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross motion for summary judgment.

 ENTER: